Here is the equipment we use to record The Overwhelmed Brain podcast.

 Reaper does everything Acid Pro did for me, plus a ton more.
-Every day in one way or another, I find another way to save more time.
+Every day, in one way or another, I find another way to save more time using Reaper.
 It has made my life so much easier, and it’s packed full of features with the ability to use plugins and a whole slew of other things.

-The best part about Reaper?
-If you think about what you’d like it to do, it probably already does it.
-You’ll be using it one day and think to yourself, “I wish there was a way it did this… oh wait, it does!”
+The best part about Reaper is that if you can think about what you’d like it to do, it probably already does it.
+Very cool.

-Anyway, let’s get back to work.
+Anyway, back to the hardware.
 The way I get audio to go back into the laptop is to utilize the special Aux 1 socket:

 The second device I send the audio signals to is my Roland R-05 Wave / MP3 Recorder.
 This device is pretty awesome.
 In conjunction with a 4 GB SDHC card, you can record about 60 hours of audio.
 I don’t have a power supply for mine, but it’s supposed to last about 16 hours during recording, or 30 hours during playback on two AA batteries!

 I mount my R-05 to a small clamp called a Clampette by High Sierra:

 I get the signal from my mixer to the recorder using the MAIN OUT sockets.

 Coming from the mixer is a dual TS 1/4″ plug to single 3.5 mm mini plug, plugged into the Line In on the recorder (see UPDATE below, I have since changed this.
 The setup I describe here does work, but I chose a different route).

 The next device I output to is my pair of MDR-7506 Sony Dynamic Stereo Headphones.
 These sound beautiful, fit comfortably (if not a tad tight), and bring out the highs and lows nicely.
 They come with their own 3.5mm to 1/4″ TRS adapter.